Stackomate/coronavirus-bot/README.md

 **NOTE:** You must have git installed to run this project (Well, you probably already have it anyways).

 **NOTE:** You must create a Google Drive API to get the sheets contents.
-For more information, check: https://developers.google.com/drive/api/v3/enable-drive-api
+For more information, check: https://developers.google.com/drive/api/v3/enable-drive-api.
+Follow step 1 from https://developers.google.com/drive/api/v3/quickstart/nodejs.
+Copy the credentials.json file into the root of this project.

 Please store the token safely for later use!